-- Dogged Nice Guy: To Evie.
-He obviously has a crush on her from the start, but still helps her out even when she's dating Jerkass Chad and continues to want to be friends even when the rest of the school turns on the villain kids.
+- Dogged Nice Guy: To Evie, at first.
+He obviously has a crush on her from the start and even helps her out when Chad turned her in for cheating and continues to want to be friends with her even when the rest of the school turns on the villain kids.

 - Like Father, Like Son: Like Dopey, he's awkward...